-This easy microwave oatmeal muffin takes just minutes and is packed with healthy fats and fiber to keep you satisfied and satiated.
+This easy microwave oatmeal muffin in a mug takes just minutes and is packed with healthy fats and fiber to keep you satisfied and satiated.
+You’ll love this quick breakfast on a busy morning!

 Disclosure: This post was sponsored by Homestat Farm, makers of Maypo.
 I received samples and was compensated for my time.
 Thanks so much for supporting the brands that make this blog possible!